Ollie 11001620

 Sleep: Ollie sleeps on the couch downstairs.
 Ollie does not like being crated.
 His foster family have been working on this and he has been spending short periods of time in the crate after walks to calm down.

 He also has slight separation anxiety and will whine and bark when left alone.
+This is improving in foster care.

 Ollie may need more than one visit before going home.